ubccr/treat/README.rst

   CL: CTTAATTACAC-TTTGATTAACAAACTTTAAA

 ------------------------------------------------------------------------
-Viewing Alignments
+Large Scale Alignment Analysis
 ------------------------------------------------------------------------

-TREAT can optionally store alignments into a database for more complex analysis and viewing in a web browser.
-Here we present an example where we view sequences from ribosomal protein S12 (RPS12) from Trypanosoma brucei mitochondria.
+TREAT can optionally store alignments into a database for more complex analysis, searching, and viewing in a web browser.
+TREAT has been tested on RNA-Seq data containing millions of sequences reads.
+Here we present an example using sequences from ribosomal protein S12 (RPS12) from Trypanosoma brucei mitochondria.

-Treat accepts sequencing data in FASTA format.
-An example FASTA file (templates.fasta) containing the Fully Edited, Pre-Edited and one Alternativley Edited template sequences is shown below::
+TREAT accepts sequencing data in FASTA format.
+An example FASTA file (templates.fasta) containing the Fully Edited, Pre-Edited and one alternatively Edited template sequences is shown below::

   >RPS12-FE Fully Edited